ad

 The purpose of this course is to optimize learning through equipping students with effective study techniques.
 This course also provides an introduction to personality styles that will be encountered in the workplace and allows students to practise appropriate and productive interaction between the various styles.
 Emphasis is placed on the types of communication that work best with each style in order to achieve a good working relationship and to manage and resolve conflicts that arise.
 Students are also introduced to strategies for setting personal goals, managing time, and managing the stress that results from study or work and builds on positive group dynamics and setting expectations for student success

-Being an Education Assistant
+Being an Education Assistant [ON-EA100]

 Plus Icon Minus Icon